 That week, I took him to see Cheryl Weinstein, a neuropsychologist at Beth Israel Hospital in Boston.
-After a battery of neuropsychological tests, Dr. Weinstein carefully explained that Spencer risked permanent brain damage if he continued playing lacrosse and football.
+After a battery of neuropsychological tests (the pencil and paper kind), Dr. Weinstein carefully explained that Spencer risked permanent brain damage if he continued playing lacrosse and football.
 I agonized over the decision, but ultimately decided to be "better to be safe than sorry."

 It was a decision Spencer found incredibly difficult to comprehend and accept.
 He loved playing football and lacrosse (coincidentally, the two boys' sports with the highest concussion rates).
 Like just about every boy his age, he enjoyed being part of a team.
 He was proud to wear his crimson and gold football jacket to school.
 As a football player, he enjoyed his elevated status on the high school social pecking order.